B1. Number Sense:

 Give a copy of Appendix 3D.1 to each student.

-Distribute a copy of Appendix 3D.5, 4 different coloured tokens, 1 die, 1 set of number cards from 1 to 9, and base ten materials to each team.
+Distribute a copy of Appendix 3D.5, 4 different coloured counters, 1 die, 1 set of number cards from 1 to 9, and base ten materials to each team.

-Ask students to choose a token and place it on the starting square.
+Ask students to choose a counter and place it on the starting square.

 Explain the rules of the game:

-• Student A rolls the die or draws a card to determine how many spaces the student can move their token.
+- Student A rolls the die or draws a card to determine how many spaces the student can move their counter.

-• The student represents the total points on the place value mat (Appendix 3D.1) using the base ten material.
+- The student represents the number total on their place value mat (Appendix 3D.1) using the base ten material.

 Learning Situation 2: Estimation (Quantity)